The Federal Work-Study (FWS) program is a federally funded work program that allows

 It’s administered by schools participating in the Federal Work-Study Program.

-How can I be considered for a Federal Work-Study position?
+Who can be considered for a Federal Work-Study position?

 All FWS student workers must be maintaining Satisfactory Academic Progress to remain eligible for FWS.

-Can I still be considered for a FWS position if I missed the deadlines above?
+Can a student be considered for a FWS position if they missed the deadlines above?

 Possibly.
-It will depend of that year's funding and the applicant pool.
+It will depend on that year's funding and the applicant pool.
 If you have not yet finished the FAFSA or "completed your file", do so immediately.
 For questions on how to complete the FAFSA or your file, please visit the Financial Aid Office.
-If you already completed your FAFSA and your file, you may visit the Ventura College Career Center to be put on a waitlist for positions as they become available.
+If you already completed your FAFSA and your file, you may visit the Financial Aid Office to be put on a waitlist for positions as they become available.